permacommons/ccd/README.md

 - `Home/End`: Jump to first/last result
 - `Enter`: Select directory and change to it
 - `Shift+Delete`: Reset frequency count for selected directory
-- `q/Esc`: Quit without changing directory
+- `Esc`: Quit without changing directory

 **Search Mode:**
 - Type to search directories using the locate database